 Migraine Treatment Experience: High Dose Indomethacin

-The day I was prescribed indomethacin was one of the first appointments I had with my very first Migraine and headache specialist.
-I was asked about other medicines I had tried, and after the interview it was suggested I try it "just in case”.
+The day I was prescribed indomethacin was one of the first appointments I had with my very first migraine and headache specialist.
+I was asked about other medicines I had tried, and after the interview, it was suggested I try it "just in case."
 But, not in the normal fashion.

-You see, indomethacin is a drug that is often used to rule out other headache disorders, and is one of the first things that should be tried on chronic Migraineurs who aren't responding to other treatments very well.
+You see, indomethacin is a drug that is often used to rule out other headache disorders and is one of the first things that should be tried on chronic migraineurs who aren't responding to other treatments very well.
 It is also often used when patients can't take triptans and ergotamines — a personal issue of mine.

 Now, leave it to me to once again require a medicine that was so unpopular that it was discontinued in the US in the form I needed it.
-This meant a quick trip to the local compounding pharmacy where hubs walked out with a bag containing maybe 24 rockets and a box of finger cots.
+It meant a quick trip to the local compounding pharmacy where hubs walked out with a bag containing maybe 24 rockets and a box of finger cots.